nigel1234567/essence-hunt/README.md

 ### Bugs
 There are still a few minor bugs that I had discovered, but should not impact your gameplay too greatly.
 If you discover any gamebreaking bugs, do reach out to me at my email stated above.

+1. Save and Load features not working very well.
+May cause grid to display wrong number of cells or not updating.
+Minimise usage if possible.
+2. UI not compatible with mobile web browsers.